 5. Interest and ability take different prepositions, so they need to be separated into parallel phrases where each word is supported by its own preposition: “Dedication, hard work, flexibility, a sense of humor, and the interest in learning and improving professionally and the ability to do so are some of the positive qualities the company seeks in all employees.”

-4 Responses to “A Quiz About Parallel Structure”
+4 thoughts on “A Quiz About Parallel Structure”

 The conjunctive adverb “then” seems more appropriate for sentence four because it’s more logical to see the stages performed one after another.

 “They pulled him from his vehicle, beat him, then robbed him of his money and equipment.”

 However, it’s also possible that the perpetrators acted simultaneously.

 It’s similar to news headlines that use the incorrect conjunction.

 Did he really do these things at the same time?

 That works, but I would also replace the first comma with a conjunction: “They pulled him from his vehicle and beat him, then robbed him of his money and equipment.”